Structure data so it can be found again

+Finding documents or information can be a major paint point in intranet use.
 Taxonomies are key to providing information findability in an intranet, whether through search, browse, or as filters.
-To be truly helpful, however, taxonomies need to be well designed to suit the users and use cases and by conforming to taxonomy best practices and standards.
-This workshop will present best practices principles in designing taxonomies, including […]
+To be truly helpful, however, taxonomies need to be well designed to suit the users and use cases and by conforming to taxonomy best practices […]

-A CMS or SharePoint gives many options for implementing taxonomies or metadata, so many options that it can be confusing to know what to use: search terms, navigation labels, column sorting, filters, facets, categories, content types, tags, or other metadata.
-This session looks at different types of taxonomies or metadata that may be available in […]
+SharePoint gives many options for implementing taxonomies or metadata, so many options that it can be confusing to know what to use: search terms, search refinements (facets), navigation labels, column sorting, column filters.
+Additionally, terms can be managed metadata tags, content types, or enterprise keywords.
+This session looks at best practices for designing taxonomies for […]